 Your Dieffenbachia will do best in bright, indirect light.
-However, your Dieffenbachia will tolerate lower light situations.
-Just don’t let it sit in direct sunlight all day.
+It can also tolerate lower light environments, though growth will slow.
+Avoid direct sunlight which can burn the leaves.

-Your Dieffenbachia prefers temperatures between 60-80 degrees.
-Avoid cold drafts and sudden temperature changes.
+Your Dieffenbachia prefers temperatures between 60-80°F. Avoid cold drafts and sudden temperature changes.

-Your Dieffenbachia is considered to be toxic to pets and humans.
+Dieffenbachia are considered to be toxic to pets and humans if ingested.

-If you notice the tips or edges of your plant’s leaves are turning brown, often with a yellowish hue at the edge, it could be due to your tap water.
+If you notice the tips or edges of your plant’s leaves are turning brown, it could be due to your tap water.
 You can prevent this by watering with filtered water or rainwater.
 Remove any yellow leaves to keep your plant strong and growing.